In a world where third-party cookies and data are quickly disappearing, collecting your own first-party customer data is critical.

 Consider allowing customers and other website visitors an option to subscribe to your blog to get notified when you publish a new post.
 You can include a blog subscription form on some of your web pages and blog posts.

-At the minimum, you can ask your audience to provide their name and email address to sign up for your blog.
-Additionally, you can ask subscribers about what blog topics they would enjoy most to better understand your audience’s interests so you can create more relevant blog posts in the future.
+At the minimum, ask your audience to provide their name and email address so they can sign up for your blog.
+Additionally, you can ask subscribers about what blog topics they would enjoy most to understand your audience’s interests better so you can create more relevant blog posts in the future.

 From content marketing to SEO and beyond, our partners at WebFX can help you fill your sales funnel with qualified leads.